 When installing an accessory piece, the strap needs to be woven through the webbing on the carrier and the webbing on the accessory.
 The result should be that the accessory won't come off of the carrier even if the snap comes undone.
 This is imperative as many wearers find their pouches or attachments getting hung up on doorways or dragged across the ground.

 MOLLE carriers make up a large percentage of the market today.
-Some of these carriers remain complete MOLLE functionality while being so thin that they could also be concealable.
+Some of these carriers maintain complete MOLLE functionality while being so thin that they could also be concealable.
 Others are designed for extreme duty while also being lightweight and providing excellent mobility.
+Check out our guide on how to use MOLLE to learn how to add accessories.

 A common feature sought out amongst carriers is the quick release.
 These carriers are often designed to be used in and around tight spaces such as ships and vehicles.
 In the event that the user becomes trapped, either due to an accident or combat, the carrier can quickly and easily be removed in order to escape.